 - Soil: Food web, macro/microorganisms, mulching, composting, tilling, soil sampling, erosion, mycorrhizal and bacterial associations

-- Water: Hydrology cycle, rainwater harvesting, natural wastewater systems, drainage, water as energy store and water use
+- Water: Hydrology cycle, rainwater harvesting, wastewater systems ( including tour of the Living Machine), drainage, water as energy store and water use

-- Plants and Trees: Tree species, energy transactions, forest gardening, shelterbelts, indicator plants and orchards
+- Plants and Trees: Tree species and their gifts, energy transactions, forest gardening, windbreaks and shelter belts, riparian buffers, indicator plants and orchards

-- Built Environment: Ecological buildings, retrofitting, transport, renewable energy and urban contexts
+- Built Environment: Ecological buildings, retrofitting, transport, renewable energy, and urban permaculture

 - Resource Use: Ecological and carbon footprints, asset assessments